aljedaxi/zettel/pages/cynefin.md

 ## cynefin is a [[sensemaking]] framework
 ## [[Order]] $$\supset$$ {[[clear]], [[complicated]]}
 ### a best practice should be understood relative to a pattern
-## disorder is when you don't know what domain you're in
+## disorder is when you don't know what domain you're in, and you act in accordance with whatever domain speaks most to you